Skip to content

 5-star Nile cruise sundeck overlooking the river

-Nile east bank village at sunset
+Nile east-bank village at sunset

 Philae temple area near Aswan